TROUBLESHOOTING DIESEL ENGINES

 LIQUI MOLY Solutions: Exhaust Smoke

 Traditionally, Diesel engines are expected to smoke (black), although newer engines, better Diesel fuel and additional filters (Diesel Particulate Filter) have change that.
 Now, for the most part, Diesel engines should not smoke either.
-In any case, some black smoke from a Diesel engine is expected when accelerating hard, but excessive smoke is unacceptable as its easily corrected and its harmful to the environment and to people.
+In any case, some black smoke from a Diesel engine is expected when accelerating hard, but excessive smoke is unacceptable as it its harmful to the environment and can be easily corrected.

 Excessive Black smoke is produced mainly by inefficient combustion caused by a dirty Diesel fuel system.

 Use LIQUI MOLY (pour in the tank) Diesel Fuel treatments to eliminate black smoke and maintain the fuel system clean.

 If exhaust smoke is white and dissipates fast, it can just be water vapour from condensation, but If its excessive, it can indicate that coolant is seeping into the combustion chamber due to gasket failure, and being burned out in the form of steam.
 In this case it requires immediate attention by a professional Mechanic.